bramyarao/NLP-QA/README.md

 <div style="text-align: justify">

 This is a class project for the course 'Computational Linguistics I' at UBC.
 We worked in a group of 2 people and wrote a report.
-This is a Pedagogical Project which aims at teaching a particular topic in NLP, so in addition to the report, a lecture presentation and sample homework (which includes a coding problem) in also provided.
+This is a Pedagogical Project which aims at teaching a particular topic in NLP, so in addition to the report, a lecture presentation and a sample homework (which includes a coding problem) is also provided.
  <br/>

 Abstract is given below: